Investing can be confusing.

 Traditionally, people view investing as a way to pick stocks, hopefully get lucky, and make a lot of money.

-Instead of viewing the stock market as a casino, try to view it as a way to invest in the growth of society.
 It can be hard to have a positive outlook with where we're at right now, but we only have two options - progress forward & keep growing, or slowly deteriorate.

 If we deteriorate, investing will be the last of our worries.